 It is right knowledge and the best practices in use that gets world class reliability.
 General and broad reliability training cannot bring reliability success.
 Only the right things done the right way to produce the right results can get the plant and equipment reliability you seek.
 That knowledge and practice must be systematically used by the person performing the work.
 In my view the best way to do that is to imbed the right information, necessary skills and best answers into the procedures your people follow.
 Instead of doing training in general content and hope your people sort out what is proper to do and apply it correctly on the job, you will instead train your people in the imbedded proper knowledge and right tasks within their procedures so they deliver world class performance as normal practice.

-That is the Plant Wellness Way (PWW).
-We take your procedures and strip them down, then rebuild them with the correct knowledge and right practices at every stage.
+That is the Plant Wellness Way EAM System-of-Reliability approach.
+In PWW EAM, we take your procedures and strip them down, then rebuild them with the correct knowledge and right practices at every stage.
 Your procedures have imbedded links to the necessary knowledge explained, to videos showing the right way, to whatever information is needed to do a task right-first-time.
 When a person knows the procedure they only access the ITP checklist, but when they need to know more about how to do a great job, then all the best, right answers are in the full procedure available right at their fingertips.

-For specific skills, like balancing, alignment, precision measurement, and the like, we put your people through the approriate training in those skills.
-In the procedure we provide links back to eduational content should the situation arises when they need a reminder or refresher on the right knowledge and the right methods to use.
+For specific skills, like balancing, alignment, precision measurement, and the like, we put your people through the appropriate training in those skills.
+In the procedure we provide links back to educational content should the situation arises when they need a reminder or refresher on the right knowledge and the right methods to use.

 It is my belief that if you take the traditional path of training people first you will get little reliability success, none of it sustainable for long.
 But if you take the path of building your system first and training your people only on what is needed to run the system brilliantly, you will get great success because it is part of your company’s DNA and so will naturally produce fantastic performance, forevermore.

-If you want to take the PWW route let me know and we can start with a trial procedure for you to test.
+If you want to take the PWW route let me know and we will start with a trial procedure for you to test.

 All the best to you,